gsoules/MkDocs/digital-archive/docs/archivist/common-vocabulary.md

 Term
 :   A **term** is a *combination of words* that concisely describe or classify something.
 For example,
-    the comma-separated list of words below form a *single* term that describe a photograph that was printed using the cyanotype printing process that produces a cyan-blue print.
+    the comma-separated list of words below forms a *single* term that describes a photograph that was printed using the cyanotype printing process that produces a cyan-blue print.

         Image, Photograph, Photographic Print, Cyanotype

 Vocabulary
 :   A **vocabulary** is a controlled list of terms that archivists use when cataloging items
     in their collection.
-Controlled means that archivists choose terms from lists rather then typing into a blank field.
+Controlled means that archivists choose terms from lists rather than typing into a blank field.
 Choosing from a list ensures consistency and prevents archivists from using terms that are not appropriate for the collection, or entering misspelled words.